 A note from the treasurer about making and receiving payments…

-There are three ways to make payments: online banking, PayPal, and via credit card in person at CAMTA meetings.
+There are three ways to make payments: online banking, PayPal, and by credit card.

-The way that QuickPay and other types of online banking work have changed, and will probably continue to change.
+The way that online banking works (including QuickPay) have changed, and will probably continue to change.
 Here’s the latest:

 If you’ve already been making electronic transactions with CAMTA: